BruhGold/cs422/ForUS-CS300-main/README.md

-# ForUS - CS300
+# ForUS - CS422
-A 5-member project for CS300 Software Engineering.
+A 5-member project for CS422.

 ## Running
 ### Before starting